Alejogb1/job-board/blog-data/21h-interrupt-dos.md

 errormsg: db "Error creating file", '$'
 ```

-Okay this one is more involved here we create a file named myfile.txt write the text "Hello from the DOS file" to it and then close it there are a few more registers and parameters to manage here so keep that in mind the error handler is just here to give you an idea of how to deal with errors with the carry flag.
+this one is more involved here we create a file named myfile.txt write the text "Hello from the DOS file" to it and then close it there are a few more registers and parameters to manage here so keep that in mind the error handler is just here to give you an idea of how to deal with errors with the carry flag.

 For reading more on these topics I strongly recommend “Programmer’s Guide to the IBM PC” by Peter Norton and Richard Wilton or “Advanced MS-DOS Programming” by Ray Duncan those are the ones i had back in the day and they were lifesavers “Undocumented DOS” as i said before is also a really good source but might be a bit hard to find these days